-UPS employees move one of two shipping containers containing the first shipments of the Pfizer and BioNTech COVID-19 vaccine inside a sorting facility December 13, 2020 in Louisville, Kentucky.
-The flight originated in Lansing, Michigan.
+UPS employees in December 2020 moving some of the first shipments of the Pfizer vaccine in a Kentucky sorting facility.
 (Photo by Michael Clevenger – Pool/Getty Images)

 The first COVID-19 vaccine is now authorized for emergency distribution, yet only 58% of Americans are willing to take it.
 It’s like racing to build Apollo 11, but Neil Armstrong refused to get on board.
 Who doesn’t want to go to space?

 This is where the scientist in me gets giddy, because with a little biology and research history, we can keep vaccine safety fears at bay.
 So call me Ms. Frizzle, and jump aboard the magic school bus, because we’re about to take a ride.